 SEMS has been designed to pull information from Surfguard and update SEMS daily therefore there is no need for clubs, Branch, States to manually perform a ‘force surfguard member update’.

-At 3pm and 3am each day, SEMS is updated with members award and patrol details with member registration information being update daily at 3am.
+At 3am each day, SEMS is updated with members award, patrol details and member registration information.

 The terminolgy has changed slightly from the old Carnival Manager System.